CITS 2026: The 2026 International Conference on Computer, Information and Telecommunication Systems

 • Laurence T. Yang, St. Francis Xavier Univ., Canada

-• Hamid Arabnia, Univ. of Georgia, USA
+• Hamid R. Arabnia, Univ. of Georgia, USA

-• Ashok Kumar Das, IIIT, Hyderabad, India
+• Ashok Kumar Das, International Institute of Information Technology, Hyderabad, India

 • Stefano Giordano, Univ. of Pisa, Italy